Mini Cheese Meat Loaves

 - In a bowl, combine first six ingredients.
 Mix in beef.
 Divide into six portions.
 Shape each portion around a cheese stick and form into a loaf.
 Set aside.

 - In a large skillet, combine all sauce ingredients.
 Add loaves and spoon sauce over each.
 Cover and bring to a boil.
-Reduce heat to simmer; cook until done, about 20 minutes.
-Yield: 6 servings.
+Reduce heat to simmer; cook until a thermometer reads 160°, about 20 minutes.